Type 1 diabetes – how to control your blood sugar with fewer carbs

 Although episodes of hypoglycemia can be minimized with a low-carb approach, occasional lows are inevitable for people with type 1 diabetes.
 Regardless of the type of diet you follow, fast-acting carbohydrate (such as glucose tablets) is required in order to raise blood glucose to a safe level.

-However, bear in mind that if you are using low carb, you are likely to have less insulin in the bloodstream and you may find that taking the recommended 15 grams of glucose increases your blood glucose too much.
+However, if you are eating low carb, you are likely to have less insulin in the bloodstream and may find that following the standard recommendation to treat with 15 grams of fast-acting carbs increases your blood glucose too much.
 It may take some experimentation to determine the exact amount you need.
 Some people with type 1 diabetes who eat low carb report that taking a single glucose tablet (about 4 grams of carbs) is enough to quickly raise their blood sugar up to the healthy range.

 Low-carb type 1 diabetes support and resources